 - Black pepper for red pepper

 Sometimes you'll have to get creative, but that's part of the fun!
-But if you want to make your life easier, here's a quick list of our favorite AIP recipes.
+But if you want to make your life easier, here's a quick list of 20 nightshade-free recipes

 THE BOTTOM LINE

-There is no substantial evidence that nightshades cause inflammation, and many nightshades are actually very healthy.
+There is no substantial evidence that nightshade plants cause inflammation, and many nightshades are actually very healthy.

-That being said, having allergies or sensitivities to nightshades is possible, so the best way to test and see if nightshades are causing your symptoms are to systematically remove and reintroduce them in your diet.
+That being said, having allergies or sensitivities to nightshade vegetables and fruits is possible, so the best way to test and see if nightshades are causing your symptoms are to systematically remove and reintroduce them in your diet.